bthomas218/TL13-To-C-Compiler/README.md

 ### Built-in Procedures
 Core TL13 does not support user-defined functions or procedures, but it does support one built-in procedures "writeInt" that outputs an integer and a new-line to the console (respectively), and one user-defined function, "readInt" that reads an integer from the console.
 The syntax for these is hard-coded into TL13's BNF grammar.

+# Build Instructions
+To build the project copy the files to a directory in your terminal, and use the included run.sh program to compile TL13 code in a file titled "*input.txt*".
+Also requires uthash from https://troydhanson.github.io/uthash/